iamkhattar/cryptic-solver/README.md

   git push heroku master
 ```

+## Current Deployment

+The Cryptic Solver Full Stack Web Application is currently deployed on Strathclyde DEVWEB.
+To use the application please visit [**Cryptic Solver**](https://devweb2019.cis.strath.ac.uk/vib16216-nodejs/).

+# Testing Instructions

-## Testing Application
+## Test Suites

-Multiple test suites have been written to test the application.
-To run these test suites use the following command:
+Multiple test suites have been written to test the application regularly.
+To run these test suites, use the following command in the root directory

 ```bash
   npm test
 ```

-## Current Deployment
+## Coverage Report

-The Cryptic Solver Full Stack Web Application is currently deployed on Strathclyde Devweb.
-To use the web application please visit [Cryptic Solver](https://devweb2019.cis.strath.ac.uk/vib16216-nodejs/ "Cryptic Solver").
+A Coverage Report is generated upon running the test suites.
+The Coverage Report can be accessed [**here**](https://devweb2019.cis.strath.ac.uk/~vib16216/coverage/report/).

 ## Clues Solved Successfully

 Please visit [Clues Solved Successfully](https://devweb2019.cis.strath.ac.uk/~vib16216/clues/) to view clues that have been tested.

-## License
+# License

 [MIT](https://choosealicense.com/licenses/mit/)